ZolutionSoftware/Rezolver/README.md

 Read [our own notes on Rezolver's performance in this benchmark](http://rezolver.co.uk/developers/docs/benchmarks.html), which provide some context on the areas where it can be improved.

-> Hint: Unless you're regularly using child containers, Rezolver's performance is right up there with the fastest.
+> Hint: Unless you're creating child containers with additional registrations, Rezolver's performance is right up there with the fastest.

 # Contributing